tlewowski/defect-prediction/docs/reproduction.md

 #### Defects

-To run defect modelling experiments, follow steps defined in `runners/invoke-defects-models-experiment.sh`
+To run defect modelling experiments, follow steps defined in `runners/invoke-basic-experiment-cloud.sh`

 Be aware that this script contains several experiments - in particular, there are two separate experiments for single metrics (`single_metrics_experiment`) and for metric sets (`metric_sets`).
 Existence of code smells is calculated automatically on script startup, and then is added to the data set used for training and testing.

+The last, fourth experiment can be reproduced using `runners/invoke-minimal-experiment.sh` script.

 ### Reporting

 Reporting is done manually, basing on Jupyter notebooks in `manual_analysis`.

-In particular, notebooks `smell-performance-*` and `defect-performance-*` contain basic analysis of performance of created models.
-Exports from these notebooks were later on included in the thesis and accompanying papers.
+In particular, notebooks `smell-performance-*` and `defect-performance-*` (in subdirectories) contain basic analysis of performance of created models.
+Exports from these notebooks were later on included in the research and accompanying papers.

 Make sure that paths to data files match whatever you have on your machine.